GSA/digitalgov.gov/content/posts/2013-09-17-digital-analytics-program-goes-to-the-moon.md

 ---
+url: /2013/09/17/digital-analytics-program-goes-to-the-moon/
 date: 2013-09-17 12:39:20 -0400
-title: 'Digital Analytics Program Goes To The Moon!'
+title: Digital Analytics Program Goes To The Moon!
 summary: '&amp;nbsp; On Feb.
 15, 2013, a meteor weighing 10,000 metric tons exploded 14 miles above Chelyabinsk, Russia.
 Users flocked to NASA.gov for info, and we spiked to nearly 12 million page views that day, ~16 times the daily average.
 Our real-time analytics showed over 300,000 active visitors on'
-authors: [jim-wilson]
+authors:
+  - jim-wilson
 categories:
   - Metrics
   - Our Work